Irene Angelico

-Irene Lilienheim Angelico (born December 9, 1946) is a Canadian film director, producer and writer.
+Irene Lilienheim Angelico (born December 9, 1946) is a Canadian film director, producer and writer. known for socially engaged documentaries, particularly on issues related to racism, antisemitism, human rights, media representation, and social justice.
+Her work often combines investigative journalism with personal testimony and historical analysis.
+She is known documentaries and series, which include Dark Lullabies, The Cola Conquest, and First to Stand.

 Early life

 Angelico was born in 1946 in Munich.
-Her parents, survivors of the Vilna Ghetto, emigrated to Canada.
-She received a BA degree from Sir George Williams University, Montreal, in 1974.
+Her parents, Her parents were Polish Jewish Holocaust Survivors who immigrated to the U.S. after the Liberation.
+She grew up in New York and later Chicago, and was active in the women’s movement, the civil right movement and against the war in Vietnam.
+She and her first husband moved to Canada when he lost his Supreme Court appeal as a conscientious objector.
+She received a BA degree with distinction in the Humanities of Science with distinction from Sir George Williams University in 1974.
+She married Abbey Neidik, a fellow filmmaker, who would become a frequent collaborator, in 1986.
+They have one son.

 Career

-In 1980, Angelico and her partner Abbey Jack Neidik, who would become a frequent collaborator, produced and directed the feature documentary Dark Lullabies.
+In 1980, Angelico and her partner Abbey Jack Neidik produced and directed the feature documentary Dark Lullabies.
 The film explored the effect of the Holocaust on children of survivors and second-generation Germans.
 The film received the first prize for "The Most Socially/Politically Engaging Film" at Mannheim and the prize for "The Most Memorable Film" in Tokyo.
-It was included in The Fifty Greatest Documentaries of all Time at the international Salute to the Documentary.
-In the summer of 2013, it was selected as the inaugural feature documentary at the Stratford Festival Forum.
-The film continues to be screened and broadcast worldwide including special commemorative screening in Berlin and Vilnius.
+It was included in The 250 Greatest Documentaries of all Time at the National Film Board of Canada's "International Salute to the Documentary, the inaugural film at the Stratford Festival Forum, and commemorative screenings in Berlin and Vilnius.
+The film continues to be screened and broadcast worldwide.

-Angelico went on to write and direct 1998's The Cola Conquest, a documentary about Coca-Cola as a metaphor for America.
-The documentary Black Coffee explored the history and social impact of coffee.
-The 2007 film Inside the Great Magazines was about the first international media.
+Angelico went on to write and direct several documentary series: 1998's The Cola Conquest about Coca-Cola as a metaphor for America, Black Coffee about the political and social impact of coffee, and Inside the Great Magazines was about the first international media.

-Angelico also produced and wrote many documentaries including the 1992 Entre Solitudes about the Anglos of Quebec; The Love Prophet and the Children of God about a sex for salvation cult; She Got Game; Vendetta Song, about an honour killing in Turkey; Canadaville, USA; about the town Franck Stonach built for Katrina survivors and Unbreakable Minds, a film that explores mental illness.
+Angelico also produced and wrote many documentaries including the 1992 Entre Solitudes about the Anglos of Quebec; The Love Prophet and the Children of God about a sex for salvation cult; She Got Game about the women's tennis tour; Vendetta Song about an honour killing in Turkey; Canadaville, USA about the town Franck Stonach built for Katrina survivors; Unbreakable Minds, a film that humanizes mental illness; and First to Stand, a documentary featuring the work of Irwin Cotler and the Raoul Wallenberg Centre for Human Rights.

 Angelico was one of the founding chairs of the Canadian Independent Film Caucus Montreal (CIFC), now known as DOC.